Carl L. Becker: The Heavenly City of the Eighteenth-Century Philosophers (1932)

 Becker is best known for The Heavenly City of the Eighteenth-Century Philosophers (1932), four lectures on The Enlightenment delivered at Yale University.
 According to Peter Gay in 1957: Its urbane and acidulous dissection of the philosophes has had great and lasting influence; few recent books on European intellectual history have been as widely read and as generously received.
 It is that rare work of scholarship that is also a work of literature--a masterpiece of persuasion that has done more to shape the current image of the enlightenment than any other book.
 Despite the skepticism of some professional historians, its witty formulations have been accepted by a generation of students and borrowed in textbook after textbook.

 Becker's assertion that philosophies, in the "Age of Reason," relied far more upon Christian assumptions than they cared to admit, has been influential, but has also been much attacked, notably by Peter Gay.
 Interest in the book is partly explained by this passage (p.
 47):

 This isolation of vocabularies of the epoch chimes with much later work, even if the rest of the book is essayistic in approach.
 Certain scholars consequently classify Becker as a "relativist."
 This "relativism" was more akin to "pragmatism" ("pragmatic relativism") as well as Saussurean linguistics and diachrony.
 Johnson Kent Wright writes:

+According to American historian and cultural critic Morris Berman, The Heavenly City of the Eighteenth-Century Philosophers “has never been surpassed as an analysis of modernity.”